Tenant Satisfaction Measures

 Impartial

-of tenants are satisfied with repairs (631 tenants)
+of tenants are satisfied that their home is safe (1,198 tenants)

 TARGET SET: 72%